dabeaz/curio/docs/reference.rst

    task. *previous* is the value returned by the _set_timeout() call used to set the timeout.

-.. asyncfunction:: _queue_reschedule_function(queue)
+.. asyncfunction:: _ksync_reschedule_function(queue)

    Synchronous trap.
-Return a function that allows tasks to be rescheduled from a queue without the use of await.
+Return a function that allows tasks to be rescheduled on a kernel sychronization primitive without the use of await.
 Can be used in synchronous code as long as it runs in the same thread as the Curio kernel.

 .. asyncfunction:: _clock():